dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Getting Started with Grove IoT Commercial Developer Kit
 ---

-1. Unbox the Grove Starter Kit and Arduino 101
+1. Unbox the Grove Starter Kit and Arduino 101:

     ![Grove Starter Kit](images/01010-GroveStarterKit.png)
     ![Arduino 101](images/01020-Arduino101.png)

-1. Remove the Grove Base Shield from the Grove Starter Kit and attach it to the Arduino 101
+1. Remove the Grove Base Shield from the Grove Starter Kit and attach it to the Arduino 101:

     ![Grove Base Shield](images/01030-AttachGroveBaseShield.png)

-1. Ensure the base sheild's voltage selector switch is set to 5V
+1. Ensure the base shield's voltage selector switch is set to 5V (move the VCC switch to the right):

     ![Base Sheild set to 5V](images/01040-BaseShield5V.png)

-1. Connect the LCD to any I2C socket and rotary angle to A0 socket with a grove connector cable as shown below, the cables are in the green box.
+1. Connect the LCD screen to any I2C socket and rotary angle to A0 socket with a grove connector cable as shown below, the cables are in the green box:

     ![Rotary Encoder and LCD](images/01050-RotaryEncoderAndLCD.png)
     ![Rotary Encoder and LCD Attached](images/01060-RotaryEncoderAndLCDAttached.png)